edrubin/EC607S24/project2/README.md

 - Write a summary/tutorial (think: wiki or blog) of the topic that includes (a) the math behind the approach and (b) an empirical example.
 - Present a five-minute summary of the topics to your classmates.

 **Due:** All material (including slides) is due June 2, 2024.
-Presentations will be during lab on June 7, 2024.
+Presentations will be during class on June 5, 2024.

 ## Why?